arthanzel/node-config-webpack/README.md

 ------------
 Make [node-config](https://github.com/lorenwest/node-config) work with [Webpack](https://webpack.js.org/)!

 [Node-config](https://github.com/lorenwest/node-config) takes a bunch of config files and makes them available to your application as a plain ol' Javascript object.
-This doesn't work with Webpack because the config files are read on the server.
+This doesn't work with Webpack because the config files need to be read on the server.

 So what if you need to configure a client application?
 Or multiple deployments of a client application?
 What if you need to point your single-page app to `localhost` when you're developing, but automatically make it point to `https://my-production-server.com` in prod?